 Current BIDS Machine Shop Sub-Projects

-These projects are being offered through the UC Berkeley's Undergraduate Research Apprentice Program (URAP) for the fall 2019 semester.
-Eligible undergraduates may apply online by September 3, 2019, at 9:00 AM.
+These projects are being offered through UC Berkeley's Undergraduate Research Apprentice Program (URAP) for the Spring 2020 academic semester.
+Eligible undergraduates may apply online January 14-27, 2020.

 - Butterfly analysis: with the museum of natural history in London, we are writing software to aid in the automated analysis of butterfly speciments, via the analysis of digital photographs.
 This semester, we are investigating convolutional neural network alternatives to existing segmentation models.
 (Technologies: PyTorch, scikit-image, NumPy.) https://github.com/machine-shop/butterfly-wings